 Jennifer Rittenhouse-ten Bensel, executive administrator of Southwest Nebraska Resource Conservation and Development, called the turnout for the meeting good and the agenda great.
 She said she's attended these meetings for the past two years and found that this one had a lot of new information.

-The trees choke out the river and the basin, using up water and blockc.haynes@nwkansas.com from the Kansas Department of percent payment for an automated weather observation system at the
+The trees choke out the river and the basin, using up water and blocking the channels, she said.